dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 2. ``langdetect`` gains a confidence of at least 50%

 If we cannot determine any language, we omit the field.

+Optionally we ship the Dewey Decimal Class (DDC).
+We support up to the first 1000 classes, i.e. from ``000`` to ``999``.
+You can freely chose which classes are of interest.
+When presenting the user, we group them with categories ``0...9``.
+We ship the classification number as three-digit-number, i.e. filling up with leading zeros for numbers smaller than 99.

 Examples
 ........